GlaIZier/todo/js/README.md

 ## Dependencies

-The following must be installed on the development / build box:
+The following must be installed for the development / build:

-* [Node.js](http://nodejs.org/) - used for build and run application
+* [Node.js](http://nodejs.org/) - used to build and run application
 * Webpack:
  ```
  sudo npm i -g webpack